Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-animation/readme.md

 3. At the top, locate the `Vertex Groups` section, and click the `+` symbol.
 This adds a new vertex group to the model.
 4. Vertex groups rely on their name to determine which bone they are tied to.
 Put simply, rename the vertex group to `Bone` to match the name of the bone in the armature.
 ![](A.jpg "Make sure you give the vertex group the same name as the bone.")
 5. In the `3D Viewport`, press `Tab` to enter into `Edit Mode`.
 Set your selection mode to `Vertex` with the buttons to the right of the mode dropdown.
-You will notice that four new options have popped up underneath the `Vertex Groups` section - `Assign`, `Remove`, `Select` and `Deselect`. `Assign` takes any currently selected vertices, and assings them to the currently selected vertex group. `Remove` does the oppoite. `Select` will highlight any vertices assigned to the currently selected vertex group. `Deselect` does the opposite.
+You will notice that four new options have popped up underneath the `Vertex Groups` section - `Assign`, `Remove`, `Select` and `Deselect`. `Assign` takes any currently selected vertices, and assigns them to the currently selected vertex group. `Remove` does the opposite. `Select` will highlight any vertices assigned to the currently selected vertex group. `Deselect` does the opposite.
 6. Press {% key "A" /%} in the `3D Viewport` to select all vertices in the model (they will turn orange).
 Then, in the `Properties` window, hit the `Assign` button with the `Bone` vertex group selected.
 7. In the `Properties` window, switch to the `Modifiers` (wrench icon) tab.
 We need to add an `Armature` modifier to our model, so that the newly added vertex group knows which armature to use (we only have one armature in the scene, but it needs the modifier regardless).
 8. Click `Add Modifier`, then choose `Armature` at the top of the `Deform` column.